 What is the main thing you’ve seen in any organisation that you think works, from a diversity point of view, or that enables women to progress?

 It really helps to have a multi-dimensional approach and build the right ecosystem to support a diverse workforce.
 In terms of gender diversity, it starts with the tone from the top.
 I know that quotas and targets are often seen as controversial, but they do create transparency and help move the needle.
 If the senior management supports diversity by setting clear objectives, then the right initiatives will follow.

 In terms of recruiting, for example, it helps to ensure the right kind of pipeline, with a diverse talent pool.
 Then once the right mix of talent is coming in, you need to look at retention, especially around the key milestones for women at the mid-management level when they might take a break to start a family.
 Working mothers tend to leave the workforce when companies don’t provide the support that they need to sustain their career while having a family.
 Practices like job sharing, flexible hours, part-time work, working from home, etc. help ease the transition of new moms back to the workforce.

 Finally, it helps to create the right kind of culture in the organisation that enables and supports diversity.
-Having diversity as part of the organisation’s values with formal mentoring programs and events that celebrate diversity help in talent attraction and retention.Posted about 2 years ago
+Having diversity as part of the organisation’s values with formal mentoring programs and events that celebrate diversity help in talent attraction and retention.Posted almost 3 years ago